juribeparada/MMDVM_HS/BUILD.md

     make bl

-Upload bootloader and firmware to ZUMSpot Libre Kit, using serial port first (you are using an USB-serial converter with device name /dev/ttyUSB0).
+Upload bootloader and firmware to ZUMspot Libre Kit, using serial port first (you are using an USB-serial converter with device name /dev/ttyUSB0).
 Move BOOT0 jumper to 1, next press and release RESET and execute: